medialize/ally.js/docs/api/util.md

 `util/context-to-element.js` is an internal convenience function to hide grabbing the first element of `util/node-array` or throwing an `TypeError` if nothing was found.
 It is unclear if this "convenience" may cause developers to complain about indirected stack traces.

-### Decorate Singleton
+### Decorate Service

-`util/decorate-singleton.js` is a decorator wrapping a component's setup (`engage`) and teardown (`disengage`) functions in a way that exposes the component with the following trivialized signature:
+`util/decorate-service.js` is a decorator wrapping a component's setup (`engage`) and teardown (`disengage`) functions in a way that exposes the component with the following trivialized signature:

 ```js
 function engage() {